 Volunteers from the Collage of Forestry, Benguet State University (2019)

-Join our study tours/eco-tours and workshops.
 We organize various types of exposure programs such as tree planting tours, coffee harvesting tours, visits to organic farms, environmental education/art workshops etc. This is a great way to learn about environmental issues and experience the rich culture and nature in the Cordillera.
 We can also organize tours or workshops for groups and individuals based on your interests and schedule.
 Keep yourself updated with the latest tour/workshop information through our Facebook page.

 Coffee Harvest Tour in the community with interns and volunteers (2018)